malva-ot/nomo/nomo-intro.md

 To achieve decentralization, Nomo provides two points where choice or implementation are left to cooperating parties to negotiate.

-These two points of negotiation are the choice of [glyph set](#41-glyphs) for an identifier, and authentication of the [authority string](#451-authority) of a [qualified resource name](#45-qualified-resource-name).
+These two points of negotiation are the choice of [glyph set](./nomo-id-primitives.md#212-glyph-set) for an identifier, and authentication of the [authority string](./nomo-id-primitives.md#91-authority) of a [qualified resource name](./nomo-id-primitives.md#9-qualified-resource-name).

-The [common schema](#6-common-schema) specifies a well-known glyph set, and many methods exist for authenticating ownership of an identifier string.

 ##### 3.1.4.1 Negotiation - Glyph set

 Two Nomo identifiers declared by two different parties are mutually intelligible if and only if those two parties agree on the equivalence of or a mapping between the [glyph sets](#41-glyphs) associated with the respective identifiers.

-Neither the identifier primitives nor schema primitives sections of the Nomo standard provide any predefined glyph set, nor do they define any algorithm for establishing equivalence among potential glyph sets.
+Neither the [identifier primitives](./nomo-id-primitives.md) nor [schema primitives](./nomo-schema-primitives.md) sections of the Nomo standard provide any predefined glyph set, nor do they define any algorithm for establishing equivalence among potential glyph sets.

-The [common schema](#6-common-schema) does specify a related pair of glyph sets: the widely used [Unicode standard](https://www.unicode.org/main.html).
+The [common schema](./nomo-common-schema.md) does specify a related pair of glyph sets: the widely used [Unicode standard](https://www.unicode.org/main.html).
 Unicode defines a set of positive integers, a set of visual shapes (characters), and a mapping between the two sets.
-For further detail, including rules for handling ambiguous mappings from characters to underlying code point integers, see [common schema](#6-common-schema).
+For further detail, including rules for handling ambiguous mappings between characters and underlying code point integers, see [common schema](./nomo-common-schema.md).

 ##### 3.1.4.2 Negotiation - Authority string

 The first level of qualification in a qualified resource name is the authority string.
 An authority string declared by one party is recognized by another party if and only if the recognizing party chooses to recognize it.

-Even the [common schema](#6-common-schema) does not provide a mechanism for establishing or agreeing upon ownership of an authority string.
+Even the [common schema](./nomo-common-schema.md) does not provide a mechanism for establishing or agreeing upon ownership of an authority string.
 The authors of this standard regard this as an authentication question which is delegated to any mechanism of authentication which cooperating parties agree to use.
 The name "authority" was chosen for concept equivalence to a forthcoming distributed authentication protocol described by the same authors of this standard, but Nomo itself does not require or demand any particular choice of authentication system.

 ##### 3.1.4.3 Deterministic operations